mlhartme/stool/client/documentation.md

 ### Stage Expiring

-Every stage has an `expire` property that specifies how long the stage is needed.
+Every stage has an `expire` value that specifies the date until the stage is needed.
 You can see the expire date with `sc config expire`.
-If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent and you cannot start it again unless you specify a new date with `sc config expire=`*yyyy-mm-dd*.
+If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent, and you cannot start it again unless you specify a new date with `sc config expire=`*yyyy-mm-dd*.

-Depending on the `autoRemove` Stool property, an expired stage will automatically be removed after the configured number of days.
+Depending on the `autoRemove` setting, an expired stage will automatically be removed after the configured number of days.

 Stage expiring helps to detect and remove unused stages, which is handy (and sometimes even crucial) if you are not the only user of a server.
 If you receive an email notification that your stage has expired, please check if your stage is still needed.
 If so, adjust the expire date.
 Otherwise, remove the stage.